alonsoarias/Moodle_Dev/local/quiz_retake_ui/README.md

 ## Notes

 Risky selections are stored per attempt and excluded from the risk-free grade.
-The retake endpoint is a stub and must be extended to build a new attempt using the Moodle question engine.
+Retake attempts are created as real quiz attempts and linked to the original attempt for auditing.